Angular2Guy/Angular2AndJavaEE/README.md

 The Development Setup is Eclipse with Typescript Plugin or Webstorm.
 JBoss is integrated with the JBoss Plugin to provide redeployments.
 Angular Cli provides the UI an redeploys the UI on change and makes the optimized production build.

+The Ear that is build can be tested in a Docker Image that Maven can build.

 Development requirements
 -------------------